 Your clothes can be the hardest items to pack — from winter jackets to shoes, sweaters, and pants — as many of these items are bulky and take up a lot of space.
 There are only so many boxes you can take on your journey across the country, so packing your wardrobe strategically is key.

-Rather than haphazardly throwing a bunch of clothing into boxes, follow some of these expert packing tips:
+Rather than haphazardly throwing a bunch of clothing into boxes, follow some of these “moving cross-country tips” from PODS packing experts.

 - Make Use of the Gaps: There will be gaps between the rolled clothes—use these spaces to squeeze in small items like socks and other delicates that don’t need a lot of space.
 You can also stuff your shoes with socks.
 This will help them keep their shape in transit.

-If you’re moving to a new location due to your current job (or a new job), you may qualify to claim your moving expenses as a deduction on your federal income tax return.
+If you’re moving cross-country due to your current job (or a new job), you may qualify to claim your moving expenses as a deduction on your federal income tax return.

 It’s easy to forget the little things when you’re caught up in the excitement and stress of moving to a different state.
 Before you leave, don’t forget to wrap up these little — albeit important — tasks: